 Don’t remember Buster even though he seems like such an integral character to the first movie?
 That’s because he wasn’t in the first movie.
 He was completely made up for this movie alone.
 And given Buster’s intense hatred of Tramp, this is a big problem because they’re constantly drawing attention to the fact that he wasn’t in the first movie.

 This can sometimes work.
-Take Zira from TLK2 for example.
-She wasn’t seen in TLK1.
-But she has an intense hatred of Simba and vice versa.
+Take Zira from The Lion King 2 for example.
+She wasn’t seen in The Lion King, but she has an intense hatred of Simba and vice versa.
 While Simba’s hatred for her and the outlanders, barring their devotion to his evil uncle, isn’t explored very much, you can still believe to a degree that some lioness was a Scar fangirl, despite his suckiness as king, who basically had Stockholm syndrome and grew to hate Simba for killing Scar.

 This, however, doesn’t work because the hatred is directly based on something Tramp did to Buster, and Buster never appeared in the first movie making it very apparent that this is a sloppy way to introduce a bad guy.
 And you know, they could’ve just said that Buster had a bad experience with a family when he was younger and now he hates house dogs, even former ones, with a passion, thus he by default harbors a hatred for Scamp, Tramp and even Angel when her secret gets revealed.